Understanding the Business Judgment Rule

-As an officer, or director of a company, or co-shareholder you can’t always please everyone, especially shareholders.
-Sometimes an unhappy shareholder sues the board of directors on behalf of the corporation.
-This is called a derivative lawsuit.
-In response, the corporation and/or its directors hire legal representation to defend them from individual liability.
-When a case like this is brought before us to review, the company first thinks of the business judgment rule.
-This defense is most frequently cited in shareholder litigation and various other director and officer liability lawsuits.
-The rule provides protection against many claims and demands made by minority interest shareholders.
-There are some important issues that clients and shareholders need to evaluate regarding this defense.
-This page will offer a general introduction to the business judgment rule as applied in New Jersey.
+As an officer or director of a company, pleasing everyone especially shareholders is almost impossible.
+Sometimes an unhappy shareholder or shareholders sue the board of directors and its corporate officers on behalf of the corporation itself alleging acts of wrongdoing or a failure to act by the board for the benefit of the company.
+This type of legal action is called a derivative action lawsuit.
+In response, the corporation and/or its directors hire legal representation to defend their decisions and themselves from individual legal liability.
+When a case like this is brought to us for review, we first think of the “business judgment rule”.
+This defense is most frequently cited in shareholder litigation and involves director/officer liability.
+The business judgment rule provides protection against many claims made by minority shareholders against the corporation and its officers/directors.
+There are some important issues that need to be evaluated regarding this defense.
+This page will offer a general introduction to the “business judgment rule” as applied in New Jersey.

-Although shareholders own the corporation, it is the directors who are charged with the management of its business and affairs.
-That’s the legal obligation of a board under New Jersey corporation laws.
+Although shareholders own the corporation, it is the board of directors and corporate officers who are charged with the management and significant decision-making of the company.
+That’s the law under New Jersey’s corporation statutes.

-The business judgment rule “protects a board of directors and its officers from being second-guessed on decisions affecting business affairs except in instances of fraud, self-dealing, or unconscionable conduct.”
-One of the purposes of the rule is to “promote and protect the full and free exercise of the power of management given to the directors and management.”
-The rule also serves to recruit qualified business men and women to serve as directors/officers who are willing to approve responsible entrepreneurial risks inherent in running a business.
+The business judgment rule “protects a board of directors and its officers from being second-guessed on decisions affecting business affairs except when claims of fraud, self-dealing, gross negligence and/or unconscionable conduct are alleged.”
+One of the purposes of the business judgement rule is to “promote and protect the full and free exercise of the power of management given to directors and officers.”
+The rule also serves to encourage qualified businessmen and women to serve as directors/officers willing to undertake the risks inherent in running a business.
 Generally, the business judgment rule reflects a judicial reluctance to interfere with business decisions absent a showing of bad faith.
-Remember, judges are lawyers and generally not very qualified to run the affairs of a corporation or business of which they know very little.
+Remember, judges are lawyers and generally many lawyers are not very qualified to run the affairs of a corporation or business of which they know very little.

-Directors and officers owe a fiduciary duty to the corporation and, by extension, its shareholders.
-The breach of that duty imposes personal liability on the director and enables individual shareholders to initiate a derivative claim on behalf of the corporation, especially when the corporation is complicit in the action.
+Under N.J. corporate law, all directors and officers owe a fiduciary duty to the corporation and, by extension, to its shareholders.
+A breach of that duty imposes personal liability on a director and enables individual shareholders to file a derivative lawsuit in the name of the corporation itself, especially when a majority of directors are complicit in the action.

 The Business Judgment Rule and Oppressed Minority Shareholders

-The business judgment rule is often cited in minority shareholder oppression actions.
-Generally, a claim of majority oppression or freeze-out in a closely held corporation will similarly shift the burden to the corporation and its directors “to show the intrinsic fairness of the transaction in question upon the showing of self-dealing or ‘other disabling factor. ” To learn more about minority oppressed shareholders law visit the page found on this site which discusses the law in considerable detail.
+The business judgment rule is also often cited in minority shareholder oppression cases.
+Generally, a claim of majority oppression or freeze-out in a closely held corporation will similarly shift the burden of proof to the corporation and its directors “to show the intrinsic fairness of the transaction in question upon the showing of self-dealing or ‘other disabling factor’. ” To learn more about minority oppressed shareholders law visit the page found on this site which discusses the law in considerable detail.

-The business judgment rule can offers significant protection to directors and officers.
+The business judgment rule can offer significant protection to directors and officers.
 It is not, however, absolute nor does it shield directors or officers from instances of fraud, self-dealing, or other unconscionable conduct.

-Contact me personally to discuss your rights as an officer/director of a NJ company.
-I am easy to talk to, very approachable and can offer you practical, legal ways to handle your concerns and protect your interests and the interests of your company.
-You can reach me toll free at (855) 376-5291 or email me at firstname.lastname@example.org
+Contact me personally to discuss your rights as an officer/director of a NJ company or your dissatisfaction as a shareholder with the existing Board of Directors.
+I am easy to talk to and can offer you practical, legal ways to handle your concerns and protect your interests and the interests of your company.
+You can reach me toll-free at (855) 376-5291 or email me at firstname.lastname@example.org

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a Freehold Township, Monmouth County New Jersey Shareholder Rights Attorney